jemarq04/bash-argparse/README.md

 * `bap_get_subname`:
 Use this function to retrieve the name of the running subcommand script as it appears in the usage string.
-For a subcommand script named `foo-bar.sh`, this function would return `foo.sh bar`.
+For a subcommand script named `foo-bar.sh`, this function would return `foo bar` (or `foo.sh bar`, if the base script is named `foo.sh`).
 This will return an empty string if `bap_set_subname` has not been called.
 Note that if you want to retrieve the name of the base script, call `bap_get_name` instead.
   * Usage: `bap_get_subname`.